learn-co-students/ruby-music-library-cli-v-000/README.md

 Returns a valid move for the first move but after that your program will go into an infinite loop because the computer will constantly try to occupy the `"1"` position in the board even though it is already occupied.
 So don't do that.

+Think about the levels of intelligence you can build into this method.
+Start with the simplest level of intelligence, and get more and more complicated.
+Each step of the way you should have a working computer player though.

 Remember, Tic Tac Toe when played perfectly is unwinnable.
 You should strive to build computer logic that when the computer plays, the game is unwinnable.
 There's even an algorithm called Min/Max that ensures this logic.

 #### `bin/tictactoe`

 The requirements of your CLI are as follows, free for you to implement however you see fit as we provide no tests against the CLI.

-[] Greet the user with a message.
+  * Greet the user with a message.
-[] Prompt the user for what kind of game they want to play, 0,1, or 2 player.
+  * Prompt the user for what kind of game they want to play, 0,1, or 2 player.
-[] Ask the user for who should go first and be "X".
+  * Ask the user for who should go first and be "X".
-[] Use the input to correctly initialize a `Game` with the appropriate player types and token values.
+  * Use the input to correctly initialize a `Game` with the appropriate player types and token values.
-[] When the game is over, the CLI should prompt the user if they would like to play again and allow them to choose a new configuration for the game as described above.
+  * When the game is over, the CLI should prompt the user if they would like to play again and allow them to choose a new configuration for the game as described above.
 If the user doesn't want to play again, exit the program.

 You can implement this logic within the `bin/tictactoe` directly or encapsulate it within `Game` via a method like `#start` and simply evoke that method in the CLI.
 There is no wrong way to implement code that works.